Structured Matrix Scaling for Multi-Class Calibration: BINARY LOGISTIC CALIBRATION

 \begin{remark} For data-efficiency, we reuse the validation set to fit the post-hoc calibration function.
-Note that it is already used for early stopping (except for logistic regression and random forest) and, for tuned configurations, to select the best hyperparameter configuration.
+Note that it is already used for early stopping (except for logistic regression and random forest), and to select the best hyperparameter configuration.
 We acknowledge this deviation from standard protocol could risk overfitting.
 However, our empirical results on the test set demonstrate substantial improvements from recalibration, suggesting that generalization was not compromised. \end{remark}

-In \cref{fig:BinaryBenchmarkLogloss} we compare our implementations against logistic re-calibration baselines.
-We compare linear scaling with existing temperature scaling implementations: the original implementation by \citet{guo2017calibration}, and an implementation previously presented in the probmetrics package \citep{berta2025rethinking}.
-For affine and quadratic scaling, we report the performance of our implementation.
+\paragraph{Methods.} We compare linear scaling with existing temperature scaling implementations: the original implementation by \citet{guo2017calibration}, and an implementation previously presented in the \texttt{probmetrics} package \citep{berta2025rethinking}.
+For affine and quadratic scaling, we report the performance of our implementations.